ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Alternatively, if supervisor authentication is turned OFF, system does not show the supervisor authentication option at all and a registration officer may proceed to the next step (acknowledgement)

 ### 4.8 End of Day Process [**[↑]**](#table-of-content)

+#### A. Approval of registrations through an end of day process.

 As a process, MOSIP enables a designated user to review/approve every registration at the end of day before the packet is sent to Registration processor.
 This process is done to prevent fraudulent of the packets.

-#### A. Approval of registrations through an end of day process.

-As a process, MOSIP enables a designated user to review/approve every registration at the end of day before the packet is sent to Registration processor to prevent fraudulent.

 Supervisor can log in to the registration client application and view a list of registration ID that are awaiting approval